azmok/azmok/README.md

 ### Hi there 👋

-- 📚 I'm currently learning React, Svelt.
+- 📚 Currently learning React(js), Svelt(js).
-- 🤖 I'm currently interested in Machine Learning
+- 🤖 Currently interested in Machine Learning
 - 🚀 At last, gonna start self-employed career in this year! 😎✨

 <!--